 The HR leader's actions are watched carefully by followers.
 The HR leader must develop great teaching skills which include speaking, listening, coaching, and guiding people to reach their goals.

 Solution: HR Leaders should guide and enable success.
 As teacher the HR leader should set examples, provide support, experience and tools to enable success.
 A good teacher is also a guide, mentor, listener, coach, and active participant in their students’ success.
-The same holds true for an HR leader as teacher.
+The same holds true for an HR leader as teacher

 Do you want to succeed as an HR leader?
 Start these 10 steps now and you will see incremental progress and success!
+Johnson & Wales University offers both undergraduate and graduate degree programs in Human Resource Management.
+Inquire about our Human Resource Management programs today!